 Q: Does Blood Stripe pass the Bechdel-Wallace Test?

-For example, the scene between Dot and Sergeant Lioness discussing the protagonist’s war experience.
+Yes.
+Most especially in the scene when Dot and Sergeant Lioness discussing the protagonist’s war experience.